"""Class to automatically select available and new primers for sequencing runs."""

 selected_primers

-A list of lists of primers, one list of primers for each consrtruct.
+A list of lists of primers, one list of primers for each construct.

 """